alpacahq/example-hftish/README.md

 The parameters are following.

 - `--symbol`: the stock to trade (defaults to "SNAP")
-- `--quantity`: the maximum number of shares to buy at once.
+- `--quantity`: the maximum number of shares to hold at once.
 Note that this does not account for any existing position; the algorithm only tracks what is bought as part of its execution.
 (Default 500, minimum 100.)
 - `--key-id`: your API key ID.
 (Can also be set via the APCA_API_KEY_ID environment variable.)
 - `--secret-key`: your API key secret.
 (Can also be set via the APCA_API_SECRET_KEY environment variable.)
 - `--base-url`: the URL to connect to.
 (Can also be set via the APCA_API_BASE_URL environment variable.
 Defaults to "https://paper-api.alpaca.markets" if using a paper account key, "https://api.alpaca.markets" otherwise.)